SnailDragon/ProcessingProjects/README.md

 Star Trails - Animation imitating the style produced when photos are taken of stars throughout the night using long exposures, rotating forever.
 Video: https://youtu.be/_aBD7zjS9sc

 Circles and Rings - Circles are placed in random locations and rings are drawn around them until a ring will overlap another circle's ring or go off the screen.
+Video: https://youtu.be/tEbOOEOPkAg
-* Circles and Rings Oscillating - instead of stopping when a ring overlaps or goes out of bound, the rings contract until the circle/ring is gone.
+* Circles and Rings Oscillating (Circles and Rings Changing) - instead of stopping when a ring overlaps or goes out of bound, the rings contract until the circle/ring is gone.
+Video: https://youtu.be/b-7gQeBZHBI

+Averaging Grid - a matrix of a normal int value (#000000 or 0) is seeded with a number of constants of a differing value (#FFFFFF or 255).
+Then the grid is averaged with each cell being the average of its neighbors.
+The constants can later be phased out.
+* Averaging Grid Single - a single constant in the middle of the canvas that is phased out.
+Video: https://youtu.be/BgDL5DJ-pjQ
+* Averaging Grid (Averaging Color Grid) - multiple constats in random locations on the screen that are phased out.
+Video: https://youtu.be/wLTSLwzzCjg